 Our Health Walk locations include Cheddar, Burnham on Sea, Bridgwater and the villages of Nether Stowey, Steart and Stogursey and cater for beginners through to intermediate level walkers.
 No walk lasts longer than 90 minutes, with most lasting up to one hour.
 For those walks attached to GP surgeries, it is important to note that you DO NOT need to be a patient of the surgery to attend.
 They are open to all.

 Do you enjoy walking and wish to help others to reap the benefits also?
 If so, why not attend one of Sedgemoor District Council's free Walk Leader training courses.
 The training is ideal if you would like to lead a Health Walk in your local community on a voluntary basis.
 It is a 5hr course full of practical advice on leading safe and enjoyable walks for all and includes a demonstration walk and tips on how to keep people motivated.
-If you are interested in taking up this opportunity, please contact us using the details below.
+The next training course will be held on Thursday 13th September 2018.
+Please contact us for further information.